VeryCrazyDog/gnome-disable-gestures/README.md

 [an implementation][3] at reddit and [osoplex] also provided [another implementation][4] at reddit too.
 Unfortunately none of these implementation has published to extensions.gnome.org.

-This repo is created for the purpose to publish the extension.
+This repo is created for the purpose to publish the extension using [katastrophal's implementation][3].

 [1]: https://extensions.gnome.org/extension/1140/disable-gestures/